 UMW DOES NOT OFFER A TRADITIONAL 4-YEAR NURSING PROGRAM.
 HOWEVER, WE DO OFFER SEVERAL HYBRID PLANS IN WHICH A STUDENT CAN OBTAIN THE ASSOCIATE DEGREE IN NURSING AT GERMANNA COMMUNITY COLLEGE, AND THEN CONTINUE ON AT UMW TO COMPLETE THE BACHELOR DEGREE IN NURSING.
 FOR FULL DETAILS, PLEASE READ THE DESCRIPTIONS OF THE 1+2+1 DUAL DEGREE PLAN AND THE CONCURRENT ENROLLMENT PLAN (BELOW).

 In Fall 2014, the University of Mary Washington launched its Bachelor of Science in Nursing Completion (BSN-C) Program with a $25,000 grant from the Mary Washington Hospital Community Benefit Fund.
-By cooperating with local community healthcare facilities and educational organizations, UMW has created three unique pathways by which students can earn their BSN degrees:
+By cooperating with local community healthcare facilities and educational organizations, UMW has created several unique pathways by which students can earn their BSN degrees: